baba7ji/swap.ckka/README.md

 # Getting started

-This boilerplate aim to help solana devloper to start building a frontend dapp quickly.
+This boilerplate aim to help solana devloper to start building a frontend CIKKA quickly.

 The project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with Solana web3 wallet.